-Wherever possible we allow CYP to carry their own medicines and relevant devices and where CYP self-administer we will provide supervision as appropriate
+Wherever possible we allow CYP to carry their on medicines and relevant devices and where CYP self-administer we will provide supervision as appropriate

-- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are in-date, labelled and provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Where appropriate, CYP are encouraged to carry and administer their own medication with a spare being kept in the first aid cupboard in the staff room. - Medication not carried by CYP is stored kept in the first aid cupboard in the staff room. - Controlled drugs are stored in the safe (near the disabled toilet BS/AW/AMB will locate the keys). - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.
+- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYP's health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are in-date, labelled and provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date. - Non prescribed medication will not be administered in school. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give prescribed medication when we have written parental permission to do - Where appropriate, CYP are encouraged to carry and administer their own medication with a spare being is stored in the staff room cupboard (door to staff room is locked on a key pad) - Medication not carried by CYP is stored in labelled boxes/bags in the staff room cupboard (door to staff room is locked on a key pad) - Controlled drugs in labelled boxes/bags are stored in the staff room cupboard (door to staff room is locked on a key pad)